Oscmage/url-shortener/README.md

 # Url Shortener

+The url shortener frontend is written in React with Typescript.
+The primary reason for react is something I'm familar with.
+Other alternatives on the frontend I'd have a look at with more time is Flutter and Vue.
+The reasoning for Typescript is the great tooling that comes with it, in my experience it removes a lot of the obvious mistakes and improves development speed.

+The backend is written in Python and uses [FastAPI](https://fastapi.tiangolo.com/) which allows for fast iterations and have gained quite a lot of traction in the Python community.
+One of the great things with FastAPI is the documentation that is auto-generated that comes with it.

 ## Running the application

 You can either run the frontend and backend individually or both of them through docker compose.